sven-oly/LanguageTools/README.md

 In this prototype, additional rules provide shortcuts, such as "A", "I", "O" instead of doubled lowercase "aa".
 This provides additional space on the shift layout for combinations that may be needed in writing other languages.

-In additiona, the caps-lock layer of the prototype keyboard selects standard English QWERTY layout, making it easy for a user to create and edit multilingual text.
+In addition, the caps-lock layer of the prototype keyboard selects standard English QWERTY layout, making it easy for a user to create and edit multilingual text.
 Naturally, it is also possible to create a version with a French or other language's layout for writing in a second different language.

 ## Additional keyboard notes
+Note that many languages use multiple keyboard layouts, e.g., QWERTY and Dvorak keyboard for English.
+The limitation is usually the availability on the platforms that a person uses.

 # Fonts and prototyping
+Many fonts are publicly downloadable without charge for personal use.
+Common formats include TrueType (.ttf), OpenType (.otf), and Web Open Font Format (.woff).
+These can be used in most desktop applications including word processing, spreadsheets, presentation software, simple notes, and many others.

+## Creating custom fonts
+It is also possible to create your own fonts using such tools as [FontForge](https://fontforge.org/en-US/), an open source project that is free to download and use.
+Fonts include many concepts that may be new.
+Try reading online about [font design with FontForge](http://designwithfontforge.com/en-US/Introduction.html) and other resources such as video tutorials, e.g, [FontForge Master Class](https://www.youtube.com/watch?v=5O4bIAzbebI).

 # Writing systems not yet in Unicode

-## TODO: include text for this.
+LanguageTools works well with non-Unicode fonts as well as Unicode.

+Just add the fonts to the encoded font list and set up keyboard layouts as needed.